 Recipe Ingredients

-- Fresh mushrooms: Buy white, brown, or a combination.
+- Fresh mushrooms: Buy medium white mushrooms, brown mushrooms, or a combination.

-- Leek: Use just the pale green and white portion of the leek.
-Discard the tough top green part.
+- Leek: Get a large one.
+Use the pale green and white portion of the leek, discarding the tough top dark green parts.

 - Onion: Use brown, white or yellow onions.